All posts

 for (const displayMode of modes) {

-const result = await inspector.renderTool('show-dashboard', undefined, { displayMode });
+const result = await inspector.renderTool('show-orders', undefined, { displayMode });

 const app = result.app();